Turbo Takeaways

 Social Security Benefits

-Any Social Security benefits you receive are protected during bankruptcy.
-However, you must keep that money separate from other money in a different account.
-If you merge your Social Security benefit amount with your IRA or savings amount, it is considered part of the proceedings.
+Social Security benefits are generally protected during bankruptcy, but they must be kept in a separate account to maintain their exempt status.
+If you merge your Social Security benefit amount with your IRA or savings amount, they can lose their protected status in bankruptcy proceedings.

-If you’ve already merged your Social Security benefit money, we recommend discussing your next steps with an attorney.
+If you’ve already merged your Social Security benefit money, it's best to discuss your next steps with an attorney.

 Determining When Bankruptcy Makes Sense for a Senior